Want to send us your news, event or to Email us?

 Attention all future gardeners and godfathers of soil.
 (And godmothers of soil).
 Cawood Allotment Society has some spare plots going.
 If you fancy joining the allotments pop down on Sunday Nov 1st during the morning to have a chat during one of the society's working mornings or contact Arthur Cass on (01757) 268731.

-The AGM of Cawood Community Centre Asociation will be held in May 2016 at Cawood School.
-It starts at 7pm.
+The next AGM of Cawood Community Centre Association will be held in September 2018 at Cawood School.
+It starts at 7:30pm.
 All are welcome.
 Please keep looking for exact date.

 Resident, Andy Mudd BEM, would like to thank three village sources for contributing to the British Limbless Ex-Servicemans Association (BLESMA).
 Andy, a member and trustee of the charity, would like to say a big thank you to Sue Miles at the Post Office, Cawood Women's Institute and landlord of The Ferry Inn, Jono Seaton, for his bar top collection.

 Looking for PC minutes?
-You'll find them on the Diary Page of this website.
+You'll find them on Cawood PC's website..

 .
 The film chronicles recent past history of flooding and how the flood defence wall now prevents the village from disaster.
 There are stories from local characters of previous floods and an informed explanation of how the flood wall and defences work.
 Edward has thoroughly researched the subject and the film includes old newspaper cuttings and photographs from the really bad floods from the 40s, 60s and 80s.
 Did you know that 1982 was the last time the village flooded?

 UPDATES: If you are a member of Facebook look out for the Cawood Folk group on the website.
 It has been established to provide another source of information about news and events in Cawood.
 Any news on road/bridge closures can be found there along with this website.

 The Environment Agency's Floodline telephone number is 0845 988 1188 (24 hour service).